IhabBendidi/file-handling/Readme.md

 # Task 4

+### Purpose
+The purpose of this task is to compute, without usage of any external library, the cosine similarity between two documents, after reading the TF-IDF matrix of scores.

+### Implementation
 This task is about computing the cosine similarity between two documents, using the TF-IDF weight matrix previously created.
 The path to the input file is the previously created matrix.

 The command to launch the script is :